 Clause 1 makes provision with retrospective effect to make the majority of decisions taken by Commission staff lawful and provide fresh appeal rights for those decisions in accordance with Schedule 3 to the Act.
-Such appeals must be brought within 91 days of the end of the day on which this Act receives Royal Assent.

-Importantly, decisions or other things done, which are the subject of ongoing litigation or were taken under sections 22(3), 22(4), 22(6), 23(1), 24(1) and decisions to make an order under sections 33-36 will not be subject to the clause in order that individuals' rights under Article 6 or 8 of, or Article 1 of Protocol 1 to the European Convention on Human Rights (ECHR) are protected.
+Importantly, decisions which are the subject of ongoing litigation or were taken under sections 22(6), 24(1) and decisions to make an order under sections 33-36 will not be subject to the clause in order that individuals' rights under Article 6 or 8 of, or Article 1 of Protocol 1 to the European Convention on Human Rights (ECHR) are protected.
 Such decisions will therefore remain unlawful, as will decisions which were additionally unlawful on grounds other than the unlawful-delegation ground.
 Where an unlawful decision has been replaced by a fresh lawful decision before the Bill becomes law, the Bill does not alter the operation of that replacement decision.